karlitasg7/my-decoder/README.md

 `cat test.txt | docker run --rm -i my-decoder`

+or you can run with the image docker:

+`cat test.txt | docker run --rm -i karlitasg7/my-decoder`

 ## run test
 You can execute the test with the next command